DKreutz0/Powershell.ShowBrowseDialog/README.md

 Powershell.ShowBrowseDialog -  Show a Windows folder picker dialog from PowerShell using your custom C# DLL.
 This DLL resolves the issue where the ShowDialog window opens behind other screens.

+You can pass ALL parameters!

+-Description
+-RootFolder (e.g., Desktop, MyDocuments, MyComputer, etc.)
+-SelectedPath
+-ShowNewFolderButton
+-UseDescriptionForTitle

+[string]$DllPath = "$PSScriptRoot\Powershell.ShowBrowseDialog.dll" Just put the DLL in the scriptfolder or change the location for yourself.

 <#
 .SYNOPSIS
     Show a Windows folder picker dialog from PowerShell using your custom C# DLL.